What Is Apgar Score?

-When a doctor observes a baby's Apgar score at three or below, the test results might indicate severe health issues requiring immediate medical intervention.
-The doctors perform follow-up testing for babies with low scores at five-minute intervals to determine the baby's progress in the minutes after birth.
+When a doctor observes a baby's score at three or below, the test results might indicate severe health issues requiring immediate medical intervention.
+Doctors and nurses perform follow-up testing for babies with low scores at five-minute intervals to determine the baby's progress in the minutes after birth.

-Sometimes, increased oxygen saturation can help improve the baby's Apgar score, where the skin appears rosier as the heartbeat and respiration are normalized.
+Sometimes, increased oxygen saturation can help with slow or irregular breathing to improve the baby's score, with the skin then appearing rosier as the heartbeat and respiration are normalized.

-However, low Apgar scores are consistent with high newborn infant mortality rates and severe childbirth injuries such as developmental or neurological problems, brain injury, and cerebral palsy.
-Thus, while many doctors refer to the Apgar test to analyze the newborn's condition, it is not a predictor or indicator of the newborn's future health.
+Low scores are consistent with high newborn infant mortality rates and other concerns such as severe childbirth injuries, developmental or neurological problems, brain injury, and cerebral palsy.

 When Should I Talk to an Attorney About a Low Apgar Test Score?